 Database problems from Plugins

 When you deactivate a plugin, it will leave its settings intact in your database.
 This is so that you don’t need to go through all the settings when you re-activate that plugin.
 If you want these settings removed, you will need to delete the plugin; that’s the difference between deactivating and deleting a plugin.
 Deleting will remove the plugin files and save you space that way.
 But will deleting a plugin also clean your WordPress database?

 Unfortunately, the answer is no. Some plugin authors have decided to leave their plugin settings intact in the database, even after you delete the plugin.
 This is in case you ever reinstall the plugin.
 These authors think they are helping you by making this decision for you but, in fact, it’s poor programming and poor cleaning up.

 As a result of this enthusiasm of theirs, you can get lots of “orphaned” results left lying around various places in your database.
 The options table in your database is one such place.
 Naturally your database will grow in size if these orphaned bits of data are never cleaned up.

 In WordPress terms, transients are just like options expect they have an expiry date.
 Transients are a form of caching that takes place on the server side.
 Because of this, they are a good choice for storing the results of remote calls. e.g. to a third party site.

 Transients aren’t all problems.
 They might still exist in the database because they haven’t yet reached their expiry date.
 Lots of them, though, can be left lying around longer than needed.
 Another cause of your database size increasing and another reason to clean your WordPress database.

 Does database size matter?

-This is another of those "it depends!" situations.
+This is another of those “it depends!” situations.
+Clean your WordPRess database.

 It depends on what your web page needs to look up each time it’s loaded.
 Here’s a simple way of looking at it: